The Männkitchen Story

-As a child I endured bowl after bowl, trying to make it palatable by adding salt, butter, brown sugar, and bananas.
+As a child I endured bowl after bowl of oatmeal, trying to make it palatable by adding salt, or butter, or brown sugar, or bananas.
 I tried everything, but at 8 years old I’d had enough.
 I announced to my mom one morning that I would no longer be eating oatmeal.

 She reacted to my proclamation by continuing to make it almost every morning.

 She reasoned that If my dad and two older brothers could endure it without apparent suffering, so could I. When it became evident that I was willing to skip breakfast entirely in order to avoid ingesting another spoonful, she spoke the words that would alter the course of my life: